phac-nml/pipeline-standards/ideas.md

+# IRIDA Next pipeline integration ideas

+The following are collections of additional ideas for integrating pipelines in the future.

+<a href="samplesheets"></a>
-# IRIDA Next Samplesheet idea
+# 1. Future IRIDA Next Samplesheets

 The following is a description of a more complex way to match up columns in a pipeline samplesheet with data from IRIDA Next.

-# 1. Match CSV columns to IRIDA Next data
+## 1.1.
+Match CSV columns to IRIDA Next data

 The default `--input` CSV file consists of the columns `sample`, `fastq_1`, and `fastq_2`.
 These will be automatically matched up to a sample identifier, and paired-end (or single-end) fastq files stored within IRIDA Next.